Vinification

 Vinification of sweet wines differs in some point from the corresponding white and red vinifications.

-a) In sweet wines (mistelia), we add wine alcohol (or wine spirit) directly to the must, which is not fermented.
+a) In sweet wines (mistelia), we add wine alcohol (or wine spirit) directly to the must, which is not being fermented.
 In this way, all the primary aromas and flavors of the variety they are coming from, are preserved

-b) In sweet wines, once the must is partially fermented, the alcohol is added.
+b) In natural sweet wines, once the must is partially fermented, the alcohol is added.
 One part of the total alcoholic strength comes from the natural fermentation, while the rest comes from alcohol addition.
 They contain primitive aromas as well as aromas produced after fermentation.
 Those two types belong to the category of liquor wines.

 Image